 The Center is organized into eight divisions.

-The Dust Division provides engineering and technical assistance to the mining industry for the control and abatement of solid particulates present in the mining environment.
+The Analytical and Laboratory Services Division provides engineering and technical assistance to the mining industry for the control and abatement of solid particulates present in the mining environment.
 It also gathers, compiles, and analyzes information regarding concentrations of respirable dust, silica, diesel particulate matter (DPM), trace metals, and related substances, and identifies health hazards that may result from overexposure.
 The Division also develops procedures and formulates precautions to be taken to minimize the degree and extent of hazards.
-Furthermore, the Dust Division receives and analyzes respirable dust samples collected by mine operators as required by Section 202(a) of the Federal Mine Safety and Health Act of 1977.
+Furthermore, the Analytical and Laboratory Services Division receives and analyzes respirable dust samples collected by mine operators as required by Section 202(a) of the Federal Mine Safety and Health Act of 1977.
 The Division also provides assistance in reducing exposure to environmental dusts.

 Mine Electrical Systems Division

 The Mine Electrical Systems Division provides electrical engineering services related to the safe use of electricity during the extraction and processing of mineral resources.
-Project areas include high and low voltage power distribution, mining equipment controls, elevators, hoists, wire rope evaluations and testing, power electronics, and computer control.
+Project areas include high and low voltage power distribution, mining equipment controls, elevators, hoists, wire rope nondestructive testing (NDT), power electronics, and computer control.
 The Division disseminates technical procedures for the safe use, installation, maintenance, and testing of these electrical systems and equipment.
 It also develops specialized test equipment, devices, and instruments needed to make these evaluations.

 Mine Emergency Operations Division